 The food you consume is the main source of energy for your body.
 It is broken down into glucose (sugar) molecules and transported by insulin into your cells, where it is converted into energy required by the body.

 In Type 1 Diabetes, the absence of insulin in your body means that glucose is not taken up by your cells and its levels in the blood go up.
 This can lead to complications such as heart, kidney, nerve, and eye damage.

-If you consume less amount of carbohydrates and the insulin dose is relatively high, you may encounter a hypoglycaemic state.
-On the contrary, if your carbohydrate consumption is relatively high when compared to the insulin dose you take, it may lead to hyperglycaemia.
+If you consume less amount of carbohydrates and the insulin dose is relatively high, you may experience a hypoglycaemic state.
+On the other hand, if your carbohydrate consumption is relatively high when compared to the insulin dose you take, it may lead to hyperglycaemia.